openaustralia/yinyo/site/content/_index.md

       or asynchronously.
   - text: |
-      Made specifically for developers of scraper systems be it open source or commercial systems.
+      Made specifically for developers of scraper systems be it open source or commercial.
 No chance of vendor lock-in because it's open source, MIT licensed.

 ---
 ### What’s a scraper anyway?

 A scraper is a program that collects data from the web (usually unstructured) and reformats into structured data.
-The input is the whole web (and optionally some state like the output of a previous run).The output is some data.
+The input is the whole web (and optionally some state like the output of a previous run).
+The output is some data.
 Scrapers can often run a long time because they need to traverse a large number of web pages.
 It’s not unusual for scrapers to run for hours.
 This means that many technologies are not particularly well suited to running scrapers.

 ### Origins and motivations